sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 profile.

 ## Claims Request
-OpenID Core section 5.5 defines a method for a client to request specific claims in the UserInfo object.
+OpenID Core section 5.5 defines a method for a Client to request specific claims in the UserInfo object.
 OpenID Providers MUST support this claims parameter in the interest of data minimization - that is, the Provider only returns information on the subject the Client specifically asks for, and does